revive-adserver/revive-adserver/README.txt

     Support:
     ------------------------------------------------------------------------
-    Questions about Openads should be directed to the forums.
+    Questions about OpenX should be directed to the forums.

-    More information about can be found on the Openads homepage at http://www.openads.org/.
+    More information about can be found on the OpenX homepage at http://www.openads.org/.

-    Bug reports and questions related to the development of Openads are also welcome on the site.
+    Bug reports and questions related to the development of OpenX are also welcome on the site.